The scientific research supporting the safety and benefits of monosodium glutamate (MSG) is extensive.

 Because monosodium glutamate is used widely as a food ingredient, a great deal of reputable research has been completed on MSG safety and efficacy.
 In fact, literally hundreds of trustworthy scientific studies have been conducted on glutamate with a focus on its use as a food ingredient (monosodium glutamate).
 This extensive body of research has been reviewed by scientists and regulatory authorities around the world including the Joint Committee on Food Additives (JECFA) of the United Nations Food and Agriculture Organization and the World Health Organization, the EU Scientific Committee for Food (SCF) and the United States’ Food and Drug Administration (FDA).
 All of these authorities have concluded that MSG is safe.

 MSG is approved by governments worldwide, including those in the U.S., Europe, Japan and other Asian countries, North and South America, Africa and Australia and New Zealand.
-Many of these governmental safety evaluations can be accessed here: http://www.glutamate.org/English/safety/scientific_evaluations.html.
+Many of these governmental safety evaluations can be accessed here: Scientific Evaluations of MSG.

 The Human Body Treats Glutamate and MSG in Exactly the Same Way

-Glutamate is a natural part and occurs in many foods that are consumed in a normal diet, including tomatoes, mushrooms, fish, meat, cereals and cheese.
-It is also a component of mother's milk.
+Glutamate is a natural part and occurs in many foods that are consumed in a normal diet, including vegetables (such as tomatoes, mushrooms, carrots and potatoes), fish, meat and cheese.
+It is also a component of mother’s milk.
 The body treats glutamate in exactly the same way whether it comes from these foods or is added as seasoning to food as monosodium glutamate (MSG).
 Glutamate also has important nutritional benefits.
 It is, for example, the main source of energy for the cells of the digestive system.

 The extensive research on MSG, combined with its long history of use, clearly demonstrates that monosodium glutamate is safe for the general population, including for use by children and pregnant women.
 Numerous scientific conferences over the past several decades have evaluated the current usage and effects of MSG, including MSG’s physiology.
 Their conclusions have been published in major scientific journals.
 For example, in 2006 experts from a range of scientific disciplines met at the University of Hohenheim, Stuttgart, Germany to review and evaluate recent work on the physiology and safety of monosodium glutamate.
 The objective was to update the Hohenheim consensus of 1997 which dealt with metabolic and safety aspects of monosodium glutamate.
 The group took into account newly available information, including findings from the “International Symposium on Glutamate” in 2000 (Fernstrom and Garattini, 2000).